Bard on the Beach is a very popular Shakespearean theatre festival in Vancouver. It normally takes place at Vanier Park from June until early autumn.

 Bard Fireworks Nights

 2025 dates were July 19th and 26th.
-This year, folks get to watch Much Ado About Nothing or The Complete Works of William Shakespeare (abridged) [revised] [again] prior to the fireworks.
-There’s also a dessert buffet and the option to order extra snacks and meals.
-Everyone is welcome to bring their own food as well.
+This year, people watched Much Ado About Nothing or The Complete Works of William Shakespeare (abridged) [revised] [again] prior to the fireworks.
+There was also a dessert buffet and the option to order extra snacks and meals.
+Everyone was welcome to bring their own food as well.

-To learn more about this event, see our article about Bard Fireworks Nights or visit the Bard on the Beach website.
+See our article about Bard Fireworks Nights or visit the Bard on the Beach website to learn more about this event.

 Other Special Events

 Bard on the Beach offers a number of other special events as well.
-Talkback Tuesdays feature question and answer sessions with cast members on Tuesdays in July and August of 2025.
+Talkback Tuesdays feature question and answer sessions with cast members on Tuesdays in July and August.
 Wine Wednesdays for adults include wine tastings and savoury bites before shows.
-This year, they take place on July 2nd, August 13th and September 10th.
+This past year, they took place on July 2nd, August 13th and September 10th.
 The tastings cost an extra $55 per person.

-For folks with disabilities, there are also Accessibility Nights in August and September.
+There are also Accessibility Nights in August and September for people with disabilities.

 Below are some tips and suggestions to help you make the most of your Vancouver Shakespearean experience.